-LuxTrust RA networks outside the LuxTrust S.A. legal entity are formally (i.e. contractually) bound with LuxTrust S.A.
+LuxTrust RA networks outside the LuxTrust S.A. legal entity are formally bound with LuxTrust S.A.
 (CSP).
-Before being officially entitled and operational, all LuxTrust RA Officers are trained and subject to regular audit either done by LuxTrust S.A. or done in the context of a wider scope, e.g., ILNAS accreditation of Qualified and Normalised Certification Service Providers.
+Before being officially entitled and operational, all LuxTrust RA Officers are trained and subject to regular audit either done by LuxTrust S.A. or in the context of a wider scope, e.g.done by ILNAS supervision of Qualified and Normalised Certification Service Providers, the certifying body or as provided by the national law [14].